 – The SRTP package allows an MGC to collect statistics regarding the number of security violations encountered by the MG, and the volume of SRTP traffic it processed.

-The scope of this Recommendation is limited to use-cases in which a MG applies SRTP procedures, as described in clause 3.3 of [IETF RFC 3711], to the SRTP packets it sends and receives.
+The scope of the (09/2010) -edition of this Recommendation is limited to use-cases in which a MG applies SRTP procedures, as described in clause 3.3 of [IETF RFC 3711], to the SRTP packets it sends and receives.
 Use-cases in which the MG handles SRTP packets without using those procedures (e.g., transparent forwarding, storage in encrypted form, etc.) are intentionally left out of this Recommendation.

+This revision (##/2016) extends the scope for further SRTP key management schemes, such as DTLS-SRTP according to [b-IETF RFC 5763] and [IETF RFC 5764].

 1.1 Connection model

 All protocol elements and procedures described in this Recommendation are limited to the extent of a single ITU-T H.248 termination.
 In addition, no assumptions are made regarding either the lower layer protocols beneath the SRTP level or the upper layer protocols/codecs being carried by the SRTP.
 This allows the use of the Recommendation's procedures in various connection models and use-cases (e.g., a SRTP enabled announcement server, a SRTP to RTP translator, etc.).